remimimimimi/ghaf-not/README.md

 This is a branch of the not-os repository with some notes for myself (Thu).

-not-os is a minimal OS based on the Linux kernel, BusyBox, and runit.
+not-os is a minimal OS based on the Linux kernel, coreutils, and runit.
 It is also the build script to build such an OS.

 As a build tool, not-os uses nixpkgs and in particular the [NixOS module